The Frank Doezema Family History

 Pastoor. the 5th is Cabinet maker and have

 2 children.
 The 6th and 7th erect houses and are not yet married.
+You're probably saying how is it going in America. is

 it better than in the Netherlands.
-Then the answer is yes, but a marked
+Then the answer is yes, but a marked contrast

-the price of all [farm] products is increasing….
+all [farm] products is increasing….
+Tjerk

 and Anskje Doezema were prolific and both lived to a ripe old age.
 At ages 80